 During its hey-day (the Late Classical period of 800 to 1000 AD), Yaxchilan developed into a very powerful and influential urban and trade center on the banks of the Usumacinta River.
 Over 120 structures made up this city, grouped into 3 main areas: the Great Plaza, the Grand Acropolis and the Small Acropolis

 The site is best known structurally for its detailed facades and large ornamented roof combs and its lintels, unusually carved on BOTH sides.

-Yaxchilan is within a comfortable driving distance from other popular archeological sites in Chiapas: it makes a convenient side-trip from Bonampak archeological site as it’s just 31 miles (50km) northeast there.
-Palenque is about 118 miles (190km) from Yaxchilan and many visitors to Yaxchilan also take advatage of being the area to visit these two other important archaeological sites.
+Yaxchilan is within a comfortable driving distance from other popular archaeological sites in Chiapas: it makes a convenient side-trip from Bonampak archaeological site as it’s just 31 miles (50km) northeast there.
+Palenque is about 118 miles (190km) from Yaxchilan and many visitors to Yaxchilan also take advantage of being the area to visit these two other important archaeological sites.